ArthurData/confetti/README.md

 Let’s make a fun application with some confetti!

-⚠ You will have to open you app in a new window with your favorite web brower to see confetti.
+⚠ You will have to open your app in a new window with your favorite web browser to see confetti.

 ``` r
 library(confetti)